Alexmac22347/file-sync/README.md

 - allow window resizing
 - prompt user for paths when new config is created
 - Make gui class deal only with GUI
-- Remove empty folders after all the files have been deleted from them